 - Financial experts recommend your emergency fund has three to six months of expenses.

 - Setting up regular deposits to an emergency fund, even small contributions, can add up over time.

 An emergency fund is money set aside in case of an unplanned expense or a financial emergency.
 But unlike other types of savings, an emergency fund is one you probably hope you’ll never have to use.

-When thinking about an emergency fund, the key word is “emergency,” according to Beth Sabin, vice president of investments at United Income from Capital One.* “An emergency fund is to cover unexpected necessities,” she says.
+When thinking about an emergency fund, the keyword is “emergency,” according to Beth Sabin, an executive from Capital One.
+“An emergency fund is to cover unexpected necessities,” she says.
 “It’s not advisable to use it for luxuries or anything that’s not a necessity, such as a vacation, an espresso machine or a toy your child really wants.”

 “Any little bit counts,” Sabin says.
 “Each dollar saved gives you a little more buffer from an unexpected expense.”

 To help you start saving, the Consumer Financial Protection Bureau (CFPB) has a PDF worksheet in its Your Money, Your Goals financial empowerment toolkit.
 The CFPB also has a Savings Boot Camp email course that you can sign up for.
 You can also use tools such as an emergency fund calculator.

 How to start an emergency fund

 As a first step, Sabin suggests opening a separate savings account for your emergency fund.